 The best glazed lemon bars recipe has 3 layers of flavor including a light flaky crust, smooth lemony filling, and sweet glaze topping.

-Nothing says summer dessert quite like lemon bars.
+Nothing says summer dessert quite like this glazed lemon bars recipe.
 The sweet-tart flavor is light and refreshing, and they seem at home at any party or buffet.
 My go-to recipe came from one of those small booklets you find in the checkout line at the grocery store.
-I made it years ago for a shrimp boil we hosted and have had friends asking for the recipe ever since.
+I made it years ago for a shrimp boil party we hosted and have had friends asking for the recipe ever since.

-The thing that sets these bars apart, I think, is the glaze on top.
+The thing that sets these bars apart I think, is the glaze on top.
 I mean the shortbread crust is to die for, but the glaze topping adds that little extra touch.
-This is definitely a recipe you’ll want to make now and file away for all those potlucks, tailgates, and backyard bbq’s later.
-This recipe was made for my homegating series along with these chocolate marshmallow bars and sweet & salty snack mix.
+This is definitely a recipe you’ll want to make now and file away for all those potlucks, tailgates, and backyard barbecues later.
+This recipe was made for my “home-gating” series along with these chocolate marshmallow bars and sweet & salty snack mix.

 - 2 cups all-purpose flour

 - 1/2 cup powdered sugar

 - 1 cup butter, softened

 - 1/4 cup lemon juice